ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/patch-TS-data.markdown

 {NOTE: }

 * Time-series data can be patched -
-   * To a single document, located by its ID.
+   * to a single document located by its ID, using [PatchOperation](../../../../client-api/operations/patching/single-document#patching-how-to-perform-single-document-patch-operations).
-   * To multiple documents located by a query.
+   * to multiple documents located by a query, using [PatchByQueryOperation](../../../../client-api/operations/patching/set-based).
-* Patching operations can be used to append, retrieve and remove time-series entries.
+* Both patching operations can be used to Append, Get and Remove time-series entries.

 * In this page:
   * [Patching Operations](../../../../document-extensions/timeseries/client-api/store-operations/patch-ts-data#patching-operations)